 List of important Lakes in India with related states/UT

-(In the given table below the important lakes are listed which are always asked in exams like UPSC, uppsc, BPSC, and other exams.
+(In the table below the important lakes are listed which are always asked in exams like UPSC, UPPSC, BPSC, and others exams.
 This table contains the list of lakes including their nature like freshwater lakes, saline lakes/brackish lakes lagoons, etc.)

 Largest Saline water lake

-Largest man-made lake in India on Rihand dam in Uttar Pradesh and border of Madhyapradesh
+Largest man-made lake in India on Rihand dam in Uttar Pradesh and the border of Madhyapradesh

 Asia’s largest freshwater oxbow lake